jacobskobe/Benthernet_Docs/project_files/README.md

     push_socket.send(antwoord.c_str(), antwoord.length(), 0);
 }
 ```
-The main loop processes each incoming request, generates a response, and sends it back.
+The main server loop listens for requests, processes them by generating a username, stores the name, and sends back confirmation.

 ---

 ## 🔧 Additional Notes

-- The project uses ZeroMQ for async communication.
+- The project uses **ZeroMQ** for asynchronous communication.
-- Topics are structured like a pub-sub service (`username?>` for requests, `username!>` for responses).
-- All names are encoded into the message to allow personalized responses.
+- Message topics follow a pub-sub pattern: requests end with `?>`, responses with `!>`.
+- Personalization is achieved by encoding usernames in the message topics.
+- This design supports scalability and multiple concurrent clients.